-Pursuant to an Executive Employment Agreement dated June 28, 2021, the Corporation paid to Matias Herrero in 2021, \$137,500 plus medical, travel, disability, and life insurance benefits.
+Pursuant to an Executive Employment Agreement dated June 28, 2021, the Corporation paid to Matias Herrero in 2024, \$275,000.
+Mr. Herrero is also entitled to medical, travel, disability, and life insurance benefits.
 In addition to the remuneration payable under this agreement, the Corporation may pay bonuses and grant RSUs and Options to Mr. Herrero.

 Mr. Herrero may terminate his employment with the Corporation at any time by giving not less than six (6) months written notice of termination to the Board.
-The Board may, at its sole discretion, waive such notice in whole or in part by paying Mr. Herrero's bas salary to the effective date of resignation.
-Mr. Herrero may terminate his employment with the Corporation for" Good Reason" (as defined below) and, on providing written notice of such resignation to the Board, the Executive will be entitled to be paid an amount equal to one point two (1.2) times base salary plus one point two (1.2) times the average of the most recent three year annual bonus paid, less applicable deductions required by law.
-"Good Reason" means one or more of the following changes in the circumstances of the Executive's employment without the Executive's express written consent:
+The Board may, at its sole discretion, waive such notice in whole or in part by paying Mr. Herrero's base salary to the effective date of resignation.
+Mr. Herrero may terminate his employment with the Corporation for "Good Reason" (as defined below) and, on providing written notice of such resignation to the Board, the Executive Officer will be entitled to be paid an amount equal to one point two (1.2) times base salary plus one point two (1.2) times the average of the most recent three year annual bonus paid, less applicable deductions required by law.
+"Good Reason" means one or more of the following changes in the circumstances of the Executive Officer's employment without the Executive Officer's express written consent:

-- a) a reduction or diminution in the level of authority, responsibility, title or reporting relationship of the Executive; - b) a reduction in the Executive's compensation including, but not limited to, base salary, target annual bonus and benefits.
+- a) a reduction or diminution in the level of authority, responsibility, title or reporting relationship of the Executive Officer: - b) a reduction in the Executive Officer's compensation including, but not limited to, base salary, target annual bonus and benefits.